LynanBreeze/hexo-lazyload-element/README.md

 ## hexo-lazyload-element

-**hexo-lazyload-image** is a plugin for lazyloading elements in post.
+**hexo-lazyload-element** is a plugin for lazyloading elements in post.
 Implement lazyloading with `Intersection Observer`.

 \*for browsers not support `Intersection Observer` , lazy load is not woking due to I did not integrate polyfill in this plugin to avoid unnecessary script size.